vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 'These are the six things that cause women and sūdras to fall (strīśūdrapatanāni șat): recitation (or repetition, i.e. of sacred texts; japa [h]); austerities (tapas); going on pilgrimages; renunciation (pravrajyā); the chanting of mantras (mantrasādhanam); and the worship of deities (devatārādhanam).”[^7] To this sloka we may add a similar one taken from section V, and attributed there to Aśvalāyana. ‘Śūdras are enjoined by Brahmā to serve the twice-born always, and likewise women to serve their own husbands.
 Women who are devoted to their husbands should never engage in japa recitation, austerities (tapas), offerings into fire (homa), religious donations (dāna), or any other religious observance (or vow; vrata) or ritual (makha), as long as their husbands are alive.'[^8] The important implications of these slokas have been discussed in the

-[^6]: atha varjanīyah // Sdhp.25r.10. pānam durjanasamsargah patyă ca viraho 'tanam/ svapno 'nyagehavāsaś ca nārīṇām dūṣaṇāni şaṭ// Sdhp.25r.10–11 < Manu IX.13 (nārīsamdüṣanāni for nārīnām dūṣanāni). patyā virahaḥ patigṛha[d] gṛhantaraśayanam || svapn[o] divāsvāpaḥ // Sdhp.25r.11.
+[^6]: atha varjanīyah // Sdhp.25r.10. pānam durjanasamsargah patyă ca viraho 'tanam/ svapno 'nyagehavāsaś ca nārīṇām dūṣaṇāni şaṭ// Sdhp.25r.10–11 < Manu IX.13 (nārīsamdūṣanāni for nārīnām dūṣanāni). patyā virahaḥ patigṛha[d] gṛhantaraśayanam || svapn[o] divāsvāpaḥ // Sdhp.25r.11.

 [^7]: japas tapas tīrthayātrā pravrajya mantrasadhanam / devatāradhanam ceti strīsūdrapatanani sat // Sdhp.25v.1 < Atri 135b-136a (caiva for ceti); Sm.M.I.p.158 (tīrthasevā for tīrthayātrā; caiva for ceti; Atri); Sm.M.II.p.390.
 See also Sdhp.59r.2-3, from section V (caiva for ceti; Manu).